1TeaL/Shigaraki/README.md

 - 2.0.0- THE SYNERGY UPDATE!
     - Reworked Skills
+    	- Decay: Instead of a slam it's a swipe in front of you, less janky in general.
+    	- Decay DoT:
+    		- It no longer reapplies to the user, it now properly recognizes you are the attacker of the enemy's hit so you'll see their health bars properly.
+    		- Damage now scales off of your damage instead of the enemy's damage, dealing the higher of 50% damage or 0.5% of the enemy's max health per second per stack.
+    		- The instakill threshold has changed from 50-> 100 stacks- this is due to this update providing more ways to stack decay.
+    		- All overlap attacks will apply decay (Including projectiles that have cause them *cough* Wind Slash *cough*).
     	- Beetle: Strength boost now gives flat 5 damage, no melee bonus.
     	- Lesser wisp: Ranged boost changed to Haste-> gives flat 0.5 attack speed, no ranged bonus.
     	- Lunar exploder: Lunar aura changed to Lunar barrier-> gives shield equal to 25% of max health.
     	- Jellyfish: Nova explosion changed to Regenerate-> Store half the damage you take, activate skill to heal.
     	- Beetle queen: Acid shotgun changed to Summon Ally-> Summon a survivor that inherits all your items (allows quirks to be taken from them too).
     	- Mercenary: Eviscerate changed to Wind Assault-> Dash forward through enemies, applying expose.
     	- Grovetender: Hook Shotgun changed to Chain-> Immobilize nearby enemies for 6 seconds.
+    	- Multiplier:
-	- Multiplier: changed to constant active that costs plus chaos meter per hit.
-Multiplier no longer triples projectiles and decay ticks anymore due to this.
-Multiplier also no longer triples Shigaraki's current damage passively, just the damage on-hit: Unintendedly would triple damage for DoTs without spending anything.
+    		- changed to constant active that costs plus chaos meter per hit.
+    		- Multiplier no longer triples projectiles and decay ticks anymore due to this.
+    		- Multiplier also no longer triples Shigaraki's current damage passively, just the damage on-hit: Unintendedly would triple damage for DoTs without spending anything.
     	- Loader: Scrap barrier-> Gain 1% of max hp as barrier on all hits- not just melee atacks and no more damage boost for melee attacks.
     	- Vulture: Flight changed to Wind Blast-> Create a gust of wind, pushing enemies and stunning them for 200% damage.
     - Balance Changes
     	- No more melee and ranged arbitrary discrepancy between skills to streamline balance.
     	- Cooldown changes for a lot of skills, longer in general to balance out how many skills able to be used along with item changes with the extraskill slots.